AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 * Neighborhood

 Things change only a little bit when we talk about neighborhoods.
 The first important change is the number of neighborhoods that is 74 instead of 10 districts.
-First, we will take a look at the accidents. and almost immediately two thing jump out:and deaths by neighborhood plus its ratio (with the last one things get really interesting).
+First, we will take a look at the accidents.

 ![shapefile_neighborhood_acc](/images/shapefile_neighborhood_acc.png)

  There are two things that jump out: 1.
 What a hell is doing that red neighborhood in the middle?
 Sant Andreu neighborhood.
-2. Do the dark area in most neighborhoodsfollows Diagonal Avenue?
+2. Do the dark area in most neighborhoods follow Diagonal Avenue?
 I decided to draw Diagonal on top of the map to confirm it.

  ![shapefile_neighborhood_diagonal](/images/accidents_diagonal_2018.png)